MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/universal-resource-scheduling-for-field-service.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of schedule board](media/scheduling-urs-schedule-board-schedule-assistant.png)

-The requirement can be dragged and dropped on a resource above to manually schedule the work order.
-Alternatively, clicking on **search availability** on the requirement in the lower pane will trigger the schedule assistant which will recommend the most appropriate resources.
+The requirement can be dragged and dropped onto a resource on the schdedule board to schedule the work order.
+Alternatively, selecting  **search availability** on the requirement in the lower pane will trigger the schedule assistant, which recommends the most appropriate resources.

 ### Book with Resource Scheduling Optimization